chef/chef-server/doc/openresty-deploy-plan.md

 ## Deploy - External

-Once we're satisfied with performance and correctness of the initial Openresty load balancer, we can replace the Nginx on the remaining nodes with Openresty.
+qOnce we're satisfied with performance and correctness of the initial Openresty load balancer, we can replace the Nginx on the remaining nodes with Openresty.

 Do the following for each of the Nginx nodes: